infinite-finite/Reading-Tracker/README.md

 * Allow the user to track, rate, and review the books they've read and want to read
 * Provide detailed information about the user's reading history and books they own

-# Reading Tracker Database Structure
+## Reading Tracker Database Structure

+The Reading Tracker database was designed to be highly normalized in order to decrease redundancy and to increase efficiency storing the data.

+### Database Diagram

 ![DB diagram](/documents/Reading_Tracker_diagram.png)